utkarshsingh99/utkarshsingh99.github.io/_posts/2018-02-27-NGO-Website.md

 Now I must point out that I don't want a simple basic list, no. I want rectangular, post card kind of results. on each post card, the Name of the NGO, and all the other info shall be displayed.

 I'll come back to this problem later on.
-For now, I'm gonna sleep and hope I get to enroute Mumbai.
+For now, I'm gonna sleep and hope I get to code enroute Mumbai.